-- 4580.
+4580.
 Loss Prevention (3).
-Pr., JUST 1150 or JUST 3120 or permission of instructor.

 Examination of losses suffered by retailers as a result of manmade and natural security hazards.
-Includes risk assessment, policies, and emergency planning. - 4590.
+Includes risk assessment, policies, and emergency planning.

+4590.
 Bankruptcy (3).
-Pr., junior or senior standing or permission of instructor.

 Provides the student with an understanding of bankruptcy law, including such topics as creditor collection, history of bankruptcy, and non-bankruptcy alternatives.
-May be offered concurrently with JUST 6590. - 4602.
+May be offered concurrently with JUST 6590.

+4602.
 Legal Research Seminar (3).
-Pr., a minimum of three law-related courses or permission of instructor; junior or senior standing.
+Pr., a minimum of three law-related courses or permission of instructor.

 Detailed study of legal bibliography, law library research, and case and text analysis resulting in the supervised production of legal research assignments.
-May be offered concurrently with JUST 6602. - 4610.
+May be offered concurrently with JUST 6602.

+4610.
 Juvenile Delinquency: Prevention and Control (3).
 Pr., JUST 1150 or permission of instructor.

 Examination of major hypotheses and developments in the prevention and control of juvenile delinquent behavior.
 Review of current legislation.
 Evaluation of traditional and innovative programs.
-May be offered concurrently with JUST 6610.
+May be offered concurrently with JUST6610.

 4620.
 Legal Writing (3).
 Pr., JUST 4602 or permission of instructor.

 Detailed study of writing skills and preparation of legal documents including legal briefs and memoranda of law.
 This course will integrate legal research and analysis skills to produce legal documents and effective legal communication.
 May be offered concurrently with JUST 6642.

 4630.
 Victimology (3).
-Pr., junior or senior standing or permission of instructor.